routup/routup/packages/docs/src/guide/router.md

 # Router

-A router is an object containing handler instances, which are composed and executed in a stack-like manner upon request.
+A router is an object containing other routers & (error-) handlers, which are composed and executed in a stack-like manner upon request.

-There are **three** kind of handlers, which can be mounted on a routing instance.
-- Route
-- Middleware
-- Router

 ## Mounting

 ::: warning **Note**

-Route handlers can also be mounted for a specific http method.
+Handlers can also be restricted to a specific http method.
 [Read more](./routing.md)

 :::

-To mount a handler to the current router instance, use the `use()` class method.
+To mount a router- or handler-instance to the current router, use the `use()` class method.

 ```typescript
 router.use((req, res, ...) => {